winglang/playground/src/tutorials/04-tutorial.md

 2. Search for the right one to push a message to the queue.
 3. Invoke the Function in the console, and explore what happens in the queue.

-> **TIL** Notice how Wing combines infrastructure definitions and application code into a unified model.
+> 🧑‍🎓 *Notice how Wing combines infrastructure definitions and application code into a unified model.*